wanderarce/radio/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Settings:
+    Flutter version: 2.2.3 - Channel stable
+    Dependencies: pubspec.yml

+Objective
+    This application is intended for studies for the application of Mobx and SQFLite.
+    As a business rule, the concept of a radio based on Streams was applied.
+    The user can register their Streams list reducing only the songs they really want to hear.
+    No commercials or interruptions.